paramaggarwal/blog/content/heaven-vs.-hell/index.md

 ---
-title: "Heaven vs. Hell"
+title: 'Heaven vs. Hell'
-description: "I have a very different view on the whole heaven/hell thing.
+description: 'I have a very different view on the whole heaven/hell thing.
 What we are made to believe is that if we do good things, we go to heaven and if we do bad things then we go to hell.
-Which I believe is…"
+Which I believe is…'
-date: "2016-02-19T16:45:32.510Z"
+date: '2016-02-19T16:45:32.510Z'
 categories:
   - Self Improvement
   - Musings